developer-zebra/developer-zebra-site/src/ehs/2-3/guide/settings/index.md

 ------

 ### Applications
 Specifies the applications and/or browser links to be displayed to users while EHS is in User Mode.
-An activity parameter permits an app function to be invoked when the app starts up.
+An optional activity parameter permits an app function to be invoked when the app starts up.

 <b>Possible values</b>

 * Label: string
 * Package: app package name
-* Activity: app function package name
+* Activity: app function package name (optional)

 #### Example app